The Campaign for Colonial Williamsburg

 - Addressing critical needs and exciting new opportunities as they arise with the support of gifts to the Colonial Williamsburg Fund

 Never before has Colonial Williamsburg’s mission—helping Americans shape their future by better understanding their past—had greater significance.
-With your support of the Campaign for History and Citizenship, Colonial Williamsburg will continue to play a leading role in our national conversation and survive as a source of inspiration for future generations.
+With your support of the Campaign for Colonial Williamsburg will continue to share America's enduring story and survive as a source of inspiration for future generations.